 Comrie Heritage Group (CHG) has drawn up a Heritage Activity and Training Plan to provide knowledge and appreciation of the camp in various ways, through:

-- signage, storyboards and phone apps for people exploring the site;
+- signage, storyboards for people exploring the site;

 - a geophysics exploration to test out and identify the location of three escape tunnels said to exist under the camp;